LCC-CIT/CS295N-Bookinfo-Core-21/README.md

 # BookInfo ASP.NET Core 2 MVC Web App
 This web app was written to demonstrate key concepts in development of ASP.NET Core MVC 2 web apps using Visual Studio 2017.
-Each of the following branches represents a development stage:
+Each of the following branches demonstrates a concept or technique:

 1. Initial: This branch has place-holder views and controllers to minimally support them.
 (Updated to 2.2)
-2. DomainModel: Models and a "fake" repository were added as well as view and controller code to minimally test some of the models
+2. DomainModel: Models and a "fake" repository were added as well as view and controller code to minimally test some of the models.
+An UML class diagram of the domain model is included.
+3. Lambda+ComplexModel: In spite of the name, the model is the same as the one on the DomainModel branch, but this branch does use a lambda expression in the Index method of the BookController.
+4. Layouts: A shared _Layout.cshtml view is used.
+5. UnitTexts: Added fake repositories and unit tests.
+6. EF: Added EntityFramework and a database
+7. Linq: More examples of using LINQ.
+8. Validation: Added validation to the models and controller methods.

 ----